 To appeal against a completion notice, you must contact The Valuation Tribunal within four weeks of receiving the notice from us.
 You must do this in writing and you must include a copy of the completion notice.
 You must make a separate appeal for each completion notice that you receive, as they cannot be amalgamated.
 You can get an appeal form from the tribunal website or they can send you one.

 45 Whitechapel Road

 The Valuation Tribunal is an independent appeals tribunal, funded by Parliament to handle council tax and rating appeals in England.
-It provides a free service and local hearings, and the members who hear appeals are volunteers.
+It provides a free service, local hearings, and the members who hear appeals are volunteers.

-Alternatively, you can contact the Council to discuss the Notice(s) to see if any disagreement can be resolved without the need to pursue a formal appeal.
-Any discussions which are held with the Council will not affect your right to appeal to the Valuation Tribunal subsequently, although any formal appeal needs to be raised within the 28 days deadline.
+You can also contact us to discuss the Notice(s) to see if any disagreement can be resolved without the need to pursue a formal appeal.
+Any discussions with us will not affect your right to appeal to the Valuation Tribunal, though a formal appeal needs to be raised within the 28 days deadline.

 Frequently asked questions

 Q. Can a completion notice be backdated?

 A. No, a notice and completion date can only be with immediate effect or up to three months in advance of the premises becoming structurally complete.

 Q. How will the completion notice paperwork be issued?